-- 1. Select .
-When you select , the system automatically switches to the fresh air mode. - 2.
-Set the fan to the desired speed. - 3.
+- 2. Set the fan to the desired speed. - 3.
 Adjust the warmth of the air with the temperature control dial.

 Using the A/C

 Air conditioning places an extra load on the engine.
 Watch the engine coolant temperature gauge (see page 76).
 If it moves near the red mark, turn off the A/C until the gauge reads normally.